lyndonhood/bsky-image-bot/README.md

 This is a simple bot that posts an image to Bluesky on a cron job using GitHub Actions.

+## This fork

+Aiming for a weekly 'The Weekend' post of Aotearoa New Zealand

 ## How to use

 1. Fork this repo